discord-openapi-clients/go/docs/PrivateApplicationResponse.md

 `func (o *PrivateApplicationResponse) UnsetApproximateGuildCount()`

 UnsetApproximateGuildCount ensures that no value is present for ApproximateGuildCount, not even an explicit nil
+### GetExplicitContentFilter

+`func (o *PrivateApplicationResponse) GetExplicitContentFilter() ApplicationExplicitContentFilterTypes`

+GetExplicitContentFilter returns the ExplicitContentFilter field if non-nil, zero value otherwise.

+### GetExplicitContentFilterOk

+`func (o *PrivateApplicationResponse) GetExplicitContentFilterOk() (*ApplicationExplicitContentFilterTypes, bool)`

+GetExplicitContentFilterOk returns a tuple with the ExplicitContentFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExplicitContentFilter

+`func (o *PrivateApplicationResponse) SetExplicitContentFilter(v ApplicationExplicitContentFilterTypes)`

+SetExplicitContentFilter sets ExplicitContentFilter field to given value.

 ### GetTeam

 `func (o *PrivateApplicationResponse) GetTeam() TeamResponse`